The Potala,and the Tibetan cityaround it.

 The hillside monastery, after the day groups.

 Drepung is the largest monastery in Tibet, eight kilometres west of Lhasa.
 We arrive after the day-trip buses leave, when the late-afternoon light hits the white walls and the resident monks come out to the assembly courtyards.
-The acoustic is the unmissable part, chanting bounces off the hillside above the city.
+The acoustic is the part you remember: chanting bounces off the hillside above the city.

 The high-altitude